Daily life in the Ancient Rome – Baths and Houses

 The first site is an amazing example of the talent of the Ancient Romans for engineering and architecture, but even a charming park with stone pines and benches.

 After, we’ll walk to visit an “insula” (Ancient apartament building) discovered underneath the Basilica of SS.
 John and Paul on the Caelian Hill.
 Here not only we’ll talk about the hard life of the working class, but you’ll discover rare frescoes of the IIIrd century AD.

-Admiring mosaics and frescoed rooms, we’ll talk about the daily routine of the Romans, between steam baths, beauty treatments, traffic and high costs of a rentals.
+Admiring mosaics and frescoed rooms, we’ll talk about the daily routine of the Romans, between steam baths, beauty treatments, traffic and high costs of a rental.

 DepartureAt the entrance of the "Baths of Caracalla" (Viale delle Terme di Caracalla 52).

 overview of the Circus Maximus

 Roman Houses of the Caelian Hill

 - This tour is partially outdoor.
 Tour is provided even in case of light rain since we can use umbrellas and raincoats.
 We can choose together to change the itinerary and do a museum/church instead of the Baths.

 - Roman Houses are closed on Tuesday and Thursdays